End of Basque home rule in France: War of the Pyrenees

 The new order was not implemented until the War of the Pyrenees, with the arrival of the Army of the Pyrenees.
 The area came under direct military control.
 In the run-up to the execution of the King Louis XVI in January 1793, tension mounted when the clergy was required to vow loyalty to the French Constitution and the replacement of local priests by constitutional clergymen coming from elsewhere in France.

-On the outbreak of the War of the Pyrenees, Basque population was required to join the army.
+On the outbreak of the War of the Pyrenees, the Basque population was required to join the army.
 Very few attended the call, and the Basques were considered hostile to the French republic.
 Terror was considered to abash the Basques, and the moment seemed to arrive when scores of youths defected their positions in the French army and fled to the Spanish Basque region across the border.

 The regional republican authorities decided the implementation of mass repression in southern Labourd.
 Basque was prohibited in most public contexts, claiming that "fanaticism speaks Basque."
-In the spring 1794, thousands were forced out of their homes, regrouped, and segregated by age and sex, then conducted in a long column to at least 40 km away of their houses, to the vicinity of Capbreton.
+In the spring of 1794, thousands were forced out of their homes, regrouped, and segregated by age and sex, then conducted in a long column to at least 40 km away of their houses, to the vicinity of Capbreton.
 Several hundreds died, and their possessions were burnt or confiscated.

 Within months, many deportees managed to come back home when the Jacobin National Convention collapsed, only to find their properties in the hands of French "patriots".
 A trial took place to clarify responsibilities during the Thermidorian Reaction, but no high- or mid-ranking officials were found accountable.
 Turmoil and unrest ensued in southern Labourd triggered by a desire for restoration and revenge, leading for example to the assassination in Ustaritz of Monsieur Mundutegi, a local proponent of the mass deportation.
 Many victims and dissidents of the new regime took to exile.